RUNX2: Osteosarcoma

 Variants of Runx2 have been associated with the osteosarcoma phenotype.
 Current research suggests that this is partly due to the role of Runx2 in mitigating the cell cycle.
 Runx2 plays a role as a tumor suppressor of osteoblasts by halting cell cycle progression at G1.
 Compared to normal osteoblast cell line MC3T3-E1, the oscillations of Runx2 in osteosarcoma ROS and SaOS cell lines are aberrant when compared to the oscillations of Runx2 levels in normal osteoblasts, suggesting that deregulation of Runx2 levels may contribute to abnormal cell proliferation by an inability to escape the cell cycle.
 Molecularly, It has been proposed that proteasome inhibition by MG132 can stabilize Runx2 protein levels in late G1 and S in MC3T3 cells, but not in osteosarcoma cells which consequently leads to a cancerous phenotype.

 Regulation and co-factors

 Due to its role as a master transcription factor of osteoblast differentiation, the regulation of Runx2 is intricately connected to other processes within the cell.

-Twist, Msh homeobox 2 (Msx2), and promyeloctic leukemia zinc-finger protein (PLZF) act upstream of Runx2.
+Twist, Msh homeobox 2 (Msx2), and promyelocytic leukemia zinc-finger protein (PLZF) act upstream of Runx2.
 Osterix (Osx) acts downstream of Runx2 and serves as a marker for normal osteoblast differentiation.
 Zinc finger protein 521 (ZFP521) and activating transcription factor 4 (ATF4) are cofactors of Runx2.
 Binding of the transcriptional coregulator, WWTR1 (TAZ) to Runx2 promotes transcription.

 Furthermore, in proliferating chondrocytes, Runx2 is inhibited by CyclinD1/CDK4 as part of the cell cycle.